simonemberton/Introduction_to_Creative_Coding/session_11/session_11.md

 #### Soundfile

-Let's add the abilitu to pause and play our song based on toggling with a mouse click.
+Let's add the ability to pause and play our song based on toggling with a mouse click.

 ```javascript